 Available inventory resources must be directed towards those potential and actual discrepancies, controlled inventory items, and weapon system critical items for which maximum returns will be derived from resources applied.
 Per reference (b), Marine Corps supply and storage activities will devote resources and select items for physical inventory to support the populations designated by Controlled Inventory Item Code (CIIC).
-Marine Corps activities shall devote resources and select items for physical inventory prioritization:
+Marine Corps activities shall devote resources and select items for physical inventory according to the following prioritization: